Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: NN Coulomb repulsion

 \section{NN Coulomb repulsion}

-~ In a half-filled bipartite lattice, the Coulomb repulsions between electrons living on the NN sites can be conducive to the nucleation of the CDW order as it produces a uniform and isotropic gap near the zero-energy, thereby yielding insulation in the system.
+~ In a half-filled bipartite lattice, the Coulomb repulsions between electrons living on the NN sites can be conducive to the nucleation of the CDW order as it produces a uniform and isotropic gap near the zero energy, thereby yielding insulating behavior in the system.
 As the corresponding order parameter is insensitive to the spin degrees of freedom, we consider a collection of spinless fermions for the sake of simplicity in this section.
 Then the Hamiltonian for the NN Coulomb repulsion reads as

 where $n_i$ is the fermionic density on the $i$th site of the underlying lattice, ${\mathcal N}$ is the total number of spinless fermions in the half-filled system, $\mu$ is the chemical potential, and $V$ is the strength of the NN Coulomb repulsion.
 Here, we showcase the emergence of the CDW order from NN Coulomb repulsion within the mean-field approximation in NH bipartite lattices, embedded in the flat Euclidean and curved hyperbolic spaces, after decomposing the first term in Eq.~\eqref{eq:NNCoul} in the Hartree channel.
 Notice that the CDW order has been discussed from the continuum models of monolayer~\cite{MLGInt:1, MLGInt:2, MLGInt:3, MLGInt:4, MLGInt:5, MLGInt:6, MLGInt:7} and Bernal-stacked bilayer~\cite{BBLGInt:1, BBLGInt:2, BBLGInt:3, BBLGInt:4, BBLGInt:5} graphene.